How Small- and Medium-Sized Businesses Win Federal Bids

 Start at the Local Level

-Even Michael Phelps started on his varsity swim team before he made it to the Olympics.
-Unlike large corporations, small and medium businesses are more familiar with local regulations and the lay of the land.
-So, providing your goods and services to your local businesses can be a great place to garner those references and past performance capabilities that you will undoubtedly need.
-It gives you a firm foundation, providing you a leg up on the competition!
 For example, say your alma mater and local university published an RFP to update their IT network.
 In this case, as an alumnus, neighbor, and expert in your field, you’ll know exactly what the university needs.
 You can take advantage of the obstacles that big corporations will have to overcome.
-If you start local, you’ll not only gain more business, but you’ll also gain a fan where it matters most – your own backyard.
+If you start local, you’ll earn rave reviews where business matters most: in your own backyard.

-Get In While the Gettin’ is Good
+Get in While the Gettin’ is Good

-Before Going for That Federal Bid, Become a Subcontractor First
+Become a Subcontractor First

 With the odds increasingly in favor of small- and medium-sized businesses to win federal bids, the barrier to entry has become lower than ever.
 This makes these once-white-whale contracts less intimidating and real options for expanding your business.